Cinematography

 The most flexible drones have camera ports on the bottom that allow you to swap out stabilized cameras, or even let you install a camera with an interchangeable lens mount.
 The Inspire 2 series, for example, has a bottom-mounted camera port that takes a wide range of options.
 The flagship model of camera, the Zenmuse X7, has a 24MP (Super 35 size) sensor capable of taking 6K video and supporting 4 different high-quality prime lenses.
 For maximal flexibility in post processing, the sensor has a phenomenal 14 stops of dynamic range and records in either CinemaDNG or Apple’s ProRes Raw codec.
 No matter which codec you choose, you’ll never lack for image detail when recording at up to 4.4 Gbps on the removable solid-state drive (SSD).

-Finally, if you don’t need to change cameras and aren’t worried about extensive color grading during post-processing, the Inspire 2 has several little brothers that can serve nicely.
-The Phantom 4 Pro Plus has the same sensor and high-quality lens of the Zenmuse X4S, but in a full package that includes the drone and a controller with LCD screen.
+Finally, if you don’t need to change cameras and aren’t worried about extensive color grading during post-processing, the Inspire 2 & 3 has several little brothers that can serve nicely including the Mavic 3 Flymore Bundle has a micro 4/3rds sensor, but in a full package that includes the drone and a controller.

 Size

-The DJI Air 2S has a similar unfolded size and flight time (30 minutes) to the Phantom 4 Pro, but when folded it takes up a small fraction of the space, fitting easily into your backpack.
+The DJI Air 2S has a similar unfolded size and flight time (30 minutes) to the old phantom series drones, but when folded it takes up a small fraction of the space, fitting easily into your backpack.
 The micro-sized controller holds a phone for live viewing while filming on your drone, and the 20MP sensor records 60Mbps 4K to give you stabilized footage comparable to the best cell phones.
-The Mini 2 keeps the format and controller, but the body is even smaller, fitting in a large pocket on your jacket.
-This tiny drone sacrifices about 7-9 minutes of flight time (yielding around 21 minutes per charge), but is so portable and convenient that it’s perfect for hiking or a dense urban environment.
-Just remember to bring a few spare batteries . . .
+The Mini 3 Pro or the Mini 4 Pro keeps the format and controller, but the body is even smaller, fitting in a large pocket on your jacket.
+This tiny drone yields around 34-47 minutes per charge, but is so portable and convenient that it’s perfect for hiking or a dense urban environment.

 Noise

 Of all the options and criteria in choosing the best drone for movies, you don’t often think of how loud a drone will be until you start flying.
-Fortunately, there’s an option that produces significantly less noise than most other video drones: the Mavic Pro Platinum that we mentioned above.
+Fortunately, Most DJI drones now produce significantly less noise than most other video drones, this this is less of a problem.

 Mavic Pro vs Mavic Pro Platinum Noise Comparison

-With specially engineered motors and propellers, the Mavic Pro Platinum generates about 60% less overall noise power and has a tuned noise signature that makes it much more pleasing to the human ear.
+With specially engineered motors and propellers, DJI Drones generates about 60% less overall noise power and has a tuned noise signature that makes it much more pleasing to the human ear.

 Go Forth and Create!